johnalison/WorkingPhilosophy/RespondDontReact.md

     treat people with kindness.
 Dont go around expecting Plato's republic.
 There are obstacles in the path ?
 Go around them.
 Why get angry ?
 Do you thing the world would notice ? or care ?

+- Anger outlasts the Hurt and is counter productive

+  > Learn how to let it go.
+The best revenge is not to be that
+    way.
+Learn what you can from the situation.
+Dont take it personally and move on.
+Whatever happens couldnt be otherwise.